kush282/Flash-Flood-Prediction-and-Survey/README.md

     Rainfall Classification:
         Classified rainfall data cumulatively to identify risky periods prone to flash floods.
-        Used statistical and machine learning techniques to group rainfall levels and assign risk labels.
+        Used statistical techniques to group rainfall levels and assign risk labels.

 Key Features of the Study